XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Data analysis

 We retrieved the archival HSC $i2$'-band image covering $2.5$ deg$^2$.
 The data were reduced by \texttt{hscpipe} version 8 \citep{2018PASJ...70S...5B} using the standard process of single-visit processing, mosaicking, and coadding images with photometric calibration of the Pan-STARRS1 Survey \citep{2012ApJ...756..158S}.
 The brighter-flatter effect is corrected by flat-fielding.
 The exposure time of the reduced image is $50$ minutes, and the seeing size is $\sim 0.83''$.

 For a background selection, we also used $g$ and $R_{\rm c}$ Suprime-Cam imaging \citep{2008PASJ...60..345O}, covering the central region of $0.3\,{\rm deg}^2$ in the HSC area, corresponding to $1.1$ Mpc radius.
 Because the dilution effect predominantly occurs in the central area, where the number fraction of centrally concentrated member galaxies relative to uniformly distributed background galaxies rises with decreasing radius \citep[e.g.][]{2005ApJ...619L.143B}, the Surprime-Cam imaging enables us to effectively reduce the contamination of member galaxies in the source catalog.
-We used galaxy shapes measured by \citet[][the KSB+ method]{1995ApJ...449..460K} with modification \citep{2016MNRAS.461.3794O}.
-Due to a large area of the HSC imaging, the half-light radii of stellar objects are radially dependent, and shape measurement processes are done in chunk images derived by \texttt{coaddDriver.py} in \texttt{hscpipe}, and then combined into a single shape catalog.
-The same galaxies that appear in some chunk images are utilized to check the accuracy of shape measurements, and their average values are recorded in the shape catalog.
+We measured galaxy shapes based on a modified version \citep{2016MNRAS.461.3794O} of the KSB method \citep{1995ApJ...449..460K}.
+Because the HSC imaging covers a wide field, the half-light radii of stellar sources vary with their positions.
+Shape measurements are performed on patch images, each with dimensions of 4200 pix $\times$ 4200 pix, which are generated by \texttt{coaddDriver.py} in \texttt{hscpipe}, and the resulting measurements are subsequently merged into a unified shape catalog.
+The same galaxies that appear in adjacent patch images are utilized to check the accuracy of shape measurements, and their average values are recorded in the shape catalog.